2004 Erez Crossing bombing

-The Erez Crossing bombing was a Palestinian suicide bombing which occurred on January 14, 2004, at the pedestrian/cargo terminal Erez Crossing located on the Israeli Gaza Strip barrier.
-Four Israelis were killed and 10 people, including four Palestinians, were injured in the attack.

-Hamas and the Al Aqsa Martyrs Brigades claimed joint responsibility for the attack.
+The Erez Crossing bombing was a Palestinian suicide bombing which occurred on January 14, 2004, at the Erez Crossing, a pedestrian and cargo terminal located on the Gaza–Israel barrier.
+Four Israelis and the suicide bomber were killed.
+Additionally, 10 people, including four Palestinians, were injured in the attack.
+The bomber was a 22-year-old Palestinian mother of two from Gaza named Reem Riyashi.
+Hamas and al-Aqsa Martyrs Brigades claimed joint responsibility for the attack, stating that it was a response to weeks of Israeli incursions into West Bank cities that had left approximately 25 Palestinians dead.